 Director, Management Lab; Visiting professor, London Business School;

 Gary Hamel is one of the world’s most influential and iconoclastic business thinkers.
 He has worked with leading companies across the globe and is a dynamic and sought-after management speaker.
-Hamel has been on the faculty of the London Business School for more than 30 years and is the director of the Management Innovation eXchange (link is external).
+Hamel has been on the faculty of the London Business School for more than 30 years and is the director of the Management Lab.

 Hamel has written 17 articles for the Harvard Business Review and is the most reprinted author in the Review’s history.
 His landmark books have been translated into more than 25 languages.
 His most recent bestsellers are The Future of Management and What Matters Now.
 In these volumes, Hamel presents an impassioned plea for reinventing management and lays out a practical blueprint for building organizations that are “fit for the future.”

 Fortune magazine describes Hamel as “the world’s leading expert on business strategy,” and the Financial Times calls him a “management innovator without peer.”
 Hamel has been ranked by The Wall Street Journal as the world’s most influential business thinker and is a fellow of the Strategic Management Society and of the World Economic Forum.

 Hamel’s groundbreaking concepts such as “strategic intent,” “core competence,” “industry revolution,” and “management innovation,” have changed the language and practice of management in organizations around the globe.

 Hamel’s work inside of organizations has been equally pioneering.
 Highlights include: